-- Project is too immature (insufficiently planned to proceed in the time available) - Project is not financially viable (either in the construction or operational phase) - Weighbridge design is inappropriate (in the context proposed) - Partner is financially unsound - Partner lacks adequate people resources and management systems
+- project is too immature (insufficiently planned to proceed in the time available) - project is not financially viable (either in the construction or operational phase) - weighbridge design is inappropriate (in the context proposed).

 Your application should provide sufficient evidence to address these risks.